hyperledger-archives/indy-sdk/docs/configuration.md

 # Indy SDK configuration

-Indy SDK contains several components some of them can be configured.
+Indy SDK contains several components, some of which can be configured.
 This configuration is useful when you need to define some specific customizations on your project.
 Like predefined config files, additional plugins, logging and else.

-This document contains information on how every Indy-SDK component can be configured.
+This document contains information on how Indy-SDK components can be configured.

 * [Libindy](#libindy)
     * [Pool](#pool)